Monitoring and managing the first stage of labour

 - With a cord presentation, the umbilical cord lies in front of the presenting part with the membranes still intact.

 - With a cord prolapse, the cord lies in front of the presenting part and the membranes have ruptured.
-The loose cord may lie between the presenting part of the fetus and the cervix, in the vagina or outside the vagina.
+The cord may lie between the presenting part of the fetus and the cervix, in the vagina or outside the vagina.

 3-42 How should a cord presentation be managed?

-If the cord is felt between the membranes and the presenting part of the fetus, if the fetus is alive and is viable and if the woman is in labour, a Caesarean section must be done.
+If the cord is felt between the membranes and the presenting part of the fetus, if the fetus is alive and is viable and if the patient is in labour, a Caesarean section must be done.
 This will prevent a cord prolapse when the membranes rupture.